 - Orientation to criminal justice and law enforcement

 The U.S. Department of Labor Statistics (BLS) lists those who work in private security under the heading of private detectives and investigators.
-Employment for these professionals is expected to see a 11% increase between 2012 and 2022.
-As of May 2012, the median annual salary for private detectives and investigators is $45,740 (www.bls.gov).
+Employment for these professionals is expected to see a 14% increase between 2018 and 2028.
+As of May 2018, the median annual salary for private detectives and investigators was $50,090 (www.bls.gov).